billbuchanan/cryptomasterclass/03_public/lab/README.md

-## G GitHub Keys
+## D GitHub Keys

 ### I.1
-On your VM, go into the ~/.ssh folder.
+On your machine, go into the ~/.ssh folder.
 Now generate your SSH keys:

 ```
 ssh-keygen -t rsa -C "your email address"